Benazir Bhutto: Foreign policy

 Major-General Pervez Musharraf worked closely with Bhutto and her government in formulating an Israel strategy.
 In 1993 Bhutto ordered Musharraf, then Director-General of the Pakistani Army's Directorate-General for the Military Operation (DGMO), to join her state visit to the United States, unusual and unconventional participation.
 Bhutto and Musharraf chaired a secret meeting with Israeli officials who traveled to the US especially for the meeting.
 Under Bhutto's guidance Musharraf intensified the ISI's liaison with Israel's Mossad.
 A final meeting took place in 1995, which Musharraf also joined.
 Bhutto also strengthened relations with its most important partner communist China, and repeatedly visited Beijing for mutual trade and international political co-operation the two countries.
-In 1995, Benazir Bhutto made another state visit to the United States and held talks with U.S. President Bill Clinton.
+In 1995, Benazir Bhutto made another state visit to the United States and held talks with U.S. president Bill Clinton.
 Bhutto urged him to revise the Pressler Amendment and launch a campaign against extremism.
 She criticised US nonproliferation policy and demanded that the United States honor its contractual obligation.
-In early 1998, Vietnam sent a group of businessmen to Pakistan, which had a meeting with the Ministry of Commerce of Pakistan and visited various factories and companies to study the economic environment and opportunities to do business with Pakistani companies.

 During her second term, relations with Indian Prime Minister P. V. Narasimha Rao further deteriorated.
 Like her father, Benazir Bhutto used rhetoric to oppose India and campaign in the international community against the Indian nuclear program.
 On 1 May 1995, she used harsh language in her public warning to India that "continuation of [Indian] nuclear program would have terrible consequences".
 India responded to this saying she was interfering in an "internal matter" of India, and the Indian Army fired a RPG at the Kahuta, which further escalated events, leading to full-fledged war.
 When this news reached Bhutto, she responded by high-alerting the Air Force Strategic Command.
 It ordered heavily armed Arrows, Griffins, Black Panthers and the Black Spiders to begin air sorties and to patrol the Indo-Pakistan border on day-and-night regular missions.
 All of these squadrons are part of the Strategic Command.
 On 30 May, India test-fired a Prithvi-1 missile near the Pakistan border, which Bhutto condemned.
 She responded by deploying Shaheen-I missiles; however, they were not armed.
 Benazir Bhutto permitted the PAF to deploy the Crotale missile defence and the Anza-Mk-III near the Indian border, which escalated the conflict, but effectively kept the Indian Army and the Indian Air Force from launching any surprise attack.